schristakis/UPF-Evaluation/README.md

 sudo bash deploy-ueransim-vpp.sh
 ```

-When both commands are executed, your SPGWU-based deployment should be working properly.
+When both commands are executed, your VPP-based deployment should be working properly.

 - You may ckeck the status of your containers with:
 ```